ksandom/achel/docs/theSupplimentaryFolder.md

 # The supplimentary folder

 is a place to put bash scripts that manage your application.
-They will then appear as options to the manageAchel application.
+They will then appear as options to the achelctl application.

 There are lots of libraries to improve code re-use.